CarlosOrtiz-21/carlosortiz-21/README.md

-<h1 align="center">Hi 👋 im Carlos /  Economist - Data scientist
+<h1 align="center">Hi 👋 im Carlos / Data Scientist & Economics Enthusiast

 ### 🌟 Welcome to my world of data-driven insights and innovation! 🌟
 With a foundation in Economics and a passion for leveraging the power of data, I thrive in the realm of predictive modeling and data analysis. 💼 Armed with certifications in Data Science and a toolkit including Python, SQL, and more, I transform raw data into actionable strategies. 🚀 From crafting dynamic dashboards to leading data analysis projects, I bring a blend of analytical prowess and strategic vision to the table.
 Let's collaborate, innovate, and unravel the endless possibilities hidden within the data universe! 📊💡